MatMasIt/notesArchive/latest/Inglese/2021/giugno/martedì_01/09_55_00/appunti.md

 The so-called "mushrooms towns" sprang up very rapidly around the factories.
 The negative consequences od the industrial development where visible in these cities; pollution, overcrowding, lack of hygene, poverty, criminality, and a high  mortality rate.
 2. The main concepts of the english romanticism are: subjectivity, imagination and emotion.
-The poet is equipped with the gift of imagination, which allows him to recreate with poetry an emotion that he previously felt while in contact with nature.
+The poet is endowed with the gift of imagination, which allows him to recreate with poetry an emotion that he previously felt while in contact with nature.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzc2NzU0MDM3LDg2MzQwMTk1Niw1MzMxMT
+eyJoaXN0b3J5IjpbMjAzNzEwODk4LDg2MzQwMTk1Niw1MzMxMT
 Q4NzIsLTE0NjAwNzQwNTZdfQ==
 -->